A concern about milk supply is one of the most common reasons for early cessation of breastfeeding.

 #3: Your Baby Doesn’t Wee Often Enough

 From around day 5 onwards, a baby who is getting enough breastmilk will have at least 5 very wet disposable nappies every 24 hours, or at least 6 very wet cloth nappies every 24 hours.
-The urine should be pale in colour.
+The urine should be pale in color.

 If your baby is weeing less than this or has dark, foul-smelling, urine, your baby may not be getting enough breastmilk and so it’s a good idea to check with your healthcare professional.

 So, if you are worried you have a low supply, be sure you determine this based on reliable indicators.
-Also, if your supply is low, there are things you can do about it and seeing an international board certified lactation consultant can help you work out a plan to increase your supply and support breastfeeding.
+Also, if your supply is low, there are things you can do about it, and seeing an international board-certified lactation consultant can help you work out a plan to increase your supply and support breastfeeding.